 Tessa Antol

-I am a junior majoring in History.
+I am a senior majoring in History.
 I love helping others flesh out their ideas and order their thoughts, especially when it comes to writing!
 I believe that being able to express yourself through written word is a skill best improved together.
 I so enjoy being that helping hand in the Writing Center so that others can not only be satisfied with their work, but proud of it too!

 No need to schedule an appointment!
 Just come to the Writing Center during our working hours, and a tutor will help you.